 Kava Ceremony at Koroua Village

 A visit to Koroua Village was part of the Sigatoka River Safari itinerary.
 Participating in a Kava presentation is cultural must-do when visiting Fiji.
 It is a ritual and an important social event.
 In our visit to the village, the kava presentation serves as a “get to know you” session as well as respect for the village head.
-As part of the Fijian culture pertaining hierarchy, ladies and children seat behind the men in a kava presentation and required to wear a sulu (sarong) too.
+As part of the Fijian culture pertaining hierarchy, ladies and children sit behind the men in a kava presentation with the ladies required to wear a sulu (sarong) too.